shulgaalexey/sort_in_file/README.md

 Tests demonstrated that multithreaded variant is about 35% faster than a single threaded one.
-Test conditions were following:
+\n Test conditions were following:
- * input file item number: 5000000
+ * input file item number: 5 000 000
  * item value range: 0 ...
 UINT_MAX
  * bucket number: 100
  * maximum number of items in memory: 5000

+### Performance test
-### Sorting a huge file
-Sorting 500 000 000 items asynchronously with the same conditions took 5 min on my machine
+Sorting a huge file of 500 000 000 items took 5 min on my machine
+ * used asynchronous sorting solution
+ * used the same item range, bucket number and memory restrictions as in previous experiment

 Reference